Choose a type of provider

 • Low Priority Incidents – All other complaints that don't fit into the above two categories.
 The Joint Commission acknowledges them and adds them to the hospital’s record, but takes no further action.

-After the Joint Commission receives your complaint, they send you an acknowledgment letter that includes a tracking number you can refer to if needed.
-After the investigation, they should tell you by letter whether and which Joint Commission hospital standards were investigated and limited information about the outcome of their investigation.
-If your complaint triggered an unannounced survey of the hospital, the findings from that survey can be shared with you.
-In every case, information from the complaint will become part of the Joint Commission's record about the hospital and may help focus their review the next time the hospital undergoes evaluation.
+After the Joint Commission receives your complaint, they send you a letter telling you that they have your complaint.
+That letter will include a tracking number you can refer to if needed.
+After the investigation is done, you should receive another letter telling you whether and which Joint Commission hospital standards were investigated.
+You will also receive limited information about the outcome of the investigation.
+If your complaint led to an unannounced survey of the hospital, the findings from that survey can be shared with you.
+In every case, information from the complaint will become part of the Joint Commission’s record about the hospital.
+It can help staff look for patterns of problems at the hospital the next time it is reviewed.

 Another organization that accredits some hospitals in California is the American Osteopathic Association's Healthcare Facilities Accreditation Program (HFAP):